 Showing Off Queretaro on House Hunters International

 If you are a fan of House Hunters International, you might have seen us!
-Our episode titled “Wine Not Move to Queretaro, Mexico” first aired in the USA on February 19, 2019, episode 6 of Season 136.
-Our reason for getting on the show was not to have our 15 minutes (or 22 minutes show airtime) of fame, but to show the world that there’s more to Mexico than beach towns, poverty and media slandering.
-House Hunters International is one of our favorite TV shows, and to be a part of it was an interesting experience.
-It’s not as simple as raising your hand and saying, “I want to…
+Our episode titled “Wine Not Move to Queretaro, Mexico” first aired in the USA on February 19, 2019.
+Our reason for getting on the show was not to have our 15 minutes (or 22 minutes of airtime) of fame, but to…

 Getting Lucky with Carnitas and Barbacoa